-Tanglewild Studio is devoted to delivering beautiful soundscapes for both music and film using a combination of algorithms developed by the studio, our experience, and close collaboration with our clients, to ensure the final product is the best it can be.
+Tanglewild Studio is devoted to delivering beautiful soundscapes for both music and film using a combination of our experience, and close collaboration with our clients, to ensure the final product is the best it can be.

 Click the 'Contact' above to get in touch.
 Looking forward to hearing from you.

 ReviewsEndorse Tanglewild Studio

 Q: What advice do you have for a customer looking to hire a provider like you?

 A: Don't be afraid to communicate a deadline.
 The sooner we know, the sooner we can plan and discuss options for a project!

 Q: If you were on a desert island and could take just 5 pieces of gear, what would they be?

 A: A pen, paper, a neve sound board, a microphone, and a Limiter.